Barbu Solacolu: Communist regime and old age

 By 1945, Solacolu had switched focus back on his literary career, beginning work on a dramatic poem, Demosthene.
 In February 1946, the Romanian Communist Party denounced him as the ringleader of a "Hitlerite association", and alleged that he was responsible for the nationwide shortages of soap.
-He still tried his comeback in politics with Argetoianu's new group, the National Union for Work and Reconstruction—he was secretary of its Studies Group in March 1947.
+He still tried his comeback in politics with Argetoianu's new group, the National Union for Work and Reconstruction—he was secretary of its Studies Group in March 1947, and a member of its permanent delegation by June.
 His uncle Theodor, who worked for the Romanian Legation in Vatican City, had a publicized dispute with the communist leadership, and defected in early 1948.
 He spent his later life in Buenos Aires.
 Barbu survived the establishment of Romania's communist regime, and later returned to more favor.
 From the late 1950s, he was mainly active as a translator, from Shakespeare (he took pride in completing a Romanian version of Shakespeare's sonnets in their entirety), but also from Pierre de Ronsard, Giosuè Carducci, William Styron (The Long March), Cyprian Ekwensi (Burning Grass), and Elizabeth Barrett Browning (Sonnets from the Portuguese).
 His work on Ronsard, appearing in 1959 at Editura Tineretului, was regarded as "honorable" and "delicate" by the literary reviewer Lidia Bote (though she noted that some fragments had "alterations of meaning" and at least one "serious blunder").